History of Bukhara: Legends

-Origin in archaeology
+Archaeology

 Officially the city was founded in 500 BCE in the area now called the Ark.
 However, the Bukhara oasis had been inhabited long before.
 The Russian archaeologist E. E. Kuzmina links the Zaman-Baba culture found in the Bukhara Oasis in the third millennium BCE to the spread of Indo-Aryans across Central Asia.
 Since 3000 BCE an advanced Bronze Age culture called the Sapalli Culture thrived at such sites as Varakhsha, Vardan, Paykend, and Ramitan.
 In 1500 BCE a combination of factors—climatic drying, iron technology, and the arrival of Aryan nomads—triggered a population shift to the oasis from outlying areas.
 Together both the Sapalli and Aryan people lived in villages along the shores of a dense lake and wetland area in the Zeravshan Fan (the Zeravshan (Zarafshan) River had ceased draining to the Oxus).
 By 1000 BCE both groups had merged into a distinctive culture.
 Around 700 BCE this new culture, called Sogdian, flourished in city-states along the Zeravshan Valley.
 By this time, the lake had silted up and three small fortified settlements had been built.
 By 500 BCE these settlements had grown together and were enclosed by a wall, thus Bukhara was born.